 Total Return Swaps.
 NBIA will enter into total return swaps ("TRS") on behalf of certain Client Accounts to obtain exposure to a security or market without owning or taking physical custody of such security or market.
 Thus, a Client Account would be either a total return receiver or a total return payer.
-Generally, the total return payer sells to the total return receiver an amount equal to all cash flows and price appreciation on a defined security or asset payable at periodic times during the swap term (i.e., credit risk) in return for a periodic payment from the total return receiver based on a designated index (e.g., SONIA) and spread, plus the amount of any price depreciation on the reference security or asset to enter into a total return swap.
+Generally, the total return payer sells to the total return receiver an amount equal to all cash flows and price appreciation on a defined security or asset payable at periodic times during the swap term (i.e., credit risk) in return for a periodic payment from the total return receiver based on a designated index (e.g., SONIA) and spread, plus the amount of any price depreciation on the reference security or asset.
+The total return payer does not need to own the underlying security or asset to enter into a total return swap.
 The final payment at the end of the swap term includes final settlement of the current market price of the underlying reference security or asset, and payment by the applicable party for any appreciation or depreciation in value.
 Usually, collateral must be posted by the total return receiver to secure the periodic interest-based and market price depreciation payments depending on the credit quality of the underlying reference security and creditworthiness of the total return receiver, and the collateral amount is marked-to-market daily equal to the market price of the underlying reference security or asset between periodic payment dates.